ietf-wg-cellar/matroska-specification/notes.md

 001x xxxx  xxxx xxxx  xxxx xxxx                         | 2^21 values from -(2^20^-1) to 2^20^
 0001 xxxx  xxxx xxxx  xxxx xxxx  xxxx xxxx              | 2^28 values from -(2^27^-1) to 2^27^
 0000 1xxx  xxxx xxxx  xxxx xxxx  xxxx xxxx  xxxx xxxx   | 2^35 values from -(2^34^-1) to 2^34^
-Table: EBML Lacing signed VINT bits usage{#ebmlLacingBits}
+Table: EBML Lacing Signed VINT Bits Usage{#ebmlLacingBits}

 In our example, the 800, 500 and 1000 frames are stored with EBML lacing in a Block as follows: